the-importance-of-body-language-in-negotiations

 Social/cultural conventions: Specific manners, rituals and conventions can be crucial in the prenegotiation phase.

-Nonverbal messages and behaviours should be interpreted in context, taking into account the sequence in which they occur.
+Nonverbal messages and behaviors should be interpreted in context, taking into account the sequence in which they occur.
 They are especially important when they are inconsistent or when they are discrepant with verbal messages.

 Effective negotiators must be able to read facial expressions, motions, gestures, etc. of others, as well as control their own.